GT-ARC/opaca-core/doc/implementation.md

 ## Agent Container

-Agent Containers are containerized applications that implement the OPACA Agent Container API.
-They provide REST routes for finding out about the agents within the container, and to interact with them by means of sending asynchronous messages (unicast and broadcast) and invoking synchronous actions.
+Agent Containers are containerized applications that implement the OPACA Agent Container API, allowing other applications to get information about its agents and actions and to interact with them.

-Note that all interaction with Agent Containers -- both originating from a user of the system or a different container -- will be routed via the container's parent Runtime Platform: A user would typically not interact with an AC directly, but invoke the services at the Runtime Platform, which then delegates to the appropriate AC.
+Note that all interaction with Agent Containers -- both originating from a user of the system or a different container -- will be routed via the container's parent Runtime Platform: A user would typically not interact with an AC directly, but call the route at the Runtime Platform, which then delegates to the appropriate AC.
 Likewise, an AC calling an action at another AC will call that action at its own parent platform, which then relays it to that other agent container (possibly routing it via a connected platform first).
 Please refer to the different [Protocols](protocols.md) for details.

 ### Overview

 The Agent Container provides REST routes that allow the outside world to find out about the agents running inside the container, and to interact with those agents by means of sending asynchronous messages (unicast and broadcast) and invoking synchronous actions.

-* The `agents` route is used to get information on one or all agents and their actions running in the component.
+* The `agents` route is used to get information on one or all agents running in the container and their respective actions.
 * The `send` and `broadcast` routes are used to send an asynchronous message to a specific agent, or to all agents subscribed to the given channel or topic.
 * The `invoke` route is used to invoke an action or service provided by either any or the given agent and get the result (synchronously).
 Expected parameter and output types, as well as an optional description, are given in the action object returned by the above `agents` route.

 ### Implementation Details

 The reference implementation of the Agent Container is done in Kotlin in [JIAC VI](jiac-vi.md), but any other language or framework can be used, too, as long as the OPACA API is implemented.
-Depending on the purpose of the container, it does not even have to be actual "agents" but just a simple web server.
+Depending on the purpose of the container, it does not even have to be actual "agents" but can e.g. be just a simple web app.

-Each Agent Container includes one `ContainerAgent`, which will run a very simple web server providing the different OPACA API routes, and act as a bridge between that web server and the actual "JIAC VI world".
+Each Agent Container includes one `ContainerAgent`, which will run a very simple HTTP server providing the different OPACA API routes, and act as a bridge between that server and the "JIAC VI world".
 It keeps track of the "actual" agents running in the container and their actions and will forward any incoming requests to the appropriate agent.
 The Container Agent itself does not appear in the list of `agents` returned by the respective API route, but only agents that register with the Container Agent.

 Those agents should extend the `AbstractContainerizedAgent` which will handle much of the logic for registering and deregistering with the Container Agent (and thus the parent Runtime Platform), and also provides useful helper methods for defining and reacting to OPACA Actions and Streams, and for sending "outbound" `send`, `broadcast` and `invoke` requests to their parent Runtime Platform and thus other Agent Containers.